-- Using research and evidenced-based solutions to increase student outcomes - Improving collaboration with industry with a focus on high-wage, high-demand sectors and programs and using labor market research - Alignment of curriculum and instruction to the knowledge, skills and abilities needed by employers - Increasing access to high-wage, high-demand careers for low-income or nontraditional student populations - Leveraging Strong Workforce to increase social mobility in our communities - Systems improvement with particular attention to the components of the Community College Student's Roadmap to Success (page 8)
+- Using research and evidenced-based solutions to increase student outcomes - Improving collaboration with industry with a focus on high-wage, high-demand sectors and programs and using labor market research.
+Our priority sectors include but are not limited to Advanced Manufacturing, Advanced Transportation & Logistics, Business, Computer Technology, and Health. - • - Alignment of curriculum and instruction to the knowledge, skills and abilities needed by employers - Increasing access to high-wage, high-demand careers for low-income or nontraditional student populations - Leveraging Strong Workforce to increase social mobility in our communities - Systems improvement with particular attention to the components of the Community College Student's Roadmap to Success (page 9)